 I had the greatest pleasure of participating in the Overnight Website Challenge hosted by the Nerdery Foundation back in April.
 It all started when Karly Anderson reminded me about the event (we tried to do it in previous years) and we decided we should start a team!
 I put out a call for team members and the response and team we built was the best I could have asked for.
+We were assigned with the lovely Perpich Foundation.

 We were matched with Perpich Foundation.
 In initially meeting them we knew that the UX and designers on our team would love to work with them (and of course our devs too) because they were a foundation supporting the Perpich Center for Arts Education.
 Erik and Cynthia, from the Perpich Foundation, were a complete delight to work with.
 They knew what they wanted and they were helpful and collaborative to help us all get to their end goal.
 I feel so lucky that our team ended up with such a great non-profit to work with.
 To top it all off, they bought us gigantic cookies at about 10pm – which was the perfect time for a sugar high!